 Maine’s natural landscapes and rich harvests feature widely in the work of its artists.
 For example, the state is home to the internationally recognized basket artist, as featured in Vogue magazine 2022, Geo Soctomah Neptune.
 You can see their work in the Abbe Museum in Bar Harbor, and the Tides Institute and Museum of Art in Eastport.

-Catch either gallery as part of our Solitude and Sunrises bike tour (linked above).
+Catch either gallery as part of our Solitude and Sunrises bike tour.
 We created this tour to offer both the beauty of human-created art and architecture with that of Maine’s forests and coastlines.

-Other cultural hot spots include the Maine Coast Book Shop in Damariscott, the Portland Museum of Art and the Maine State Music Theatre.
+Other cultural hot spots include the Maine Coast Book Shop in Damariscotta, the Portland Museum of Art, and the Maine State Music Theatre in Brunswick.

 Maine’s Lighthouses